 This unit contains POE lubricants that must be handled carefully and the proper protective equipment (gloves, eye protection, etc.) must be used when handling POE lubricant.
+Failure to do so can result in personal injury.
 POE must not come into contact with any surface or material that might be harmed by POE, including certain polymers (e.g. PVC/CPVC and polycarbonate piping).

 Daikin Applied centrifugal chillers have a factory-mounted, water-cooled oil cooler, temperature-controlled water regulating valve and solenoid valve per compressor.
-All WDC units have oil cooler connections located on the right hand tube sheet under the evaporator Figure 10 or above the condenser Figure 11.
+All WDC units have oil cooler connections located on the right hand tube sheet under the evaporator Figure 12 or above the condenser Figure 13.